CiscoSE/cisco-sample-code/examples/javascript/README.md

-# Notes | JavaScript Template for Cisco Sample Code
+# JavaScript Example
+_JavaScript example script showing proper use of the Cisco Sample Code header._

 This template is based on the commenting an metadata practices used by [JSDoc](http://usejsdoc.org/).